20 Feb Cravin’ Asian: the Top Pan Asian Eateries in Downtown Vancouver

 Of all the continental cuisines, Asian food is one of the most diverse and the most beloved.
 It’s the cuisine of cravings.
 Each Asian country features a cuisine that uses unique flavours and ingredients particular to the region and its citizens: from Japanese sushi to Korean BBQ to Vietnamese pho to Thai curry.
 “Pan Asian” basically means “from all over Asia,” and here in Vancouver, we are lucky enough to have a cornucopia of Asian eateries.

-So when you are cravin’ some Asian, here are 6 of the best Pan Asian restaurants you can find in Downtown Vancouver and on your ParcelPal app.
+So when you are cravin’ some Asian, here are 6 best Pan Asian restaurants you can find in Downtown Vancouver or you can get it delivered with the ParcelPal app.

 When it comes to Malaysian cuisine in Vancouver, Banana Leaf has been the gold standard for well over a decade.
-From their first modest Kitsilano location, they have expanded to 5 Vancouver locations, including the West End and Robson Street, all with stunning interiors.
-WIth elements of Indian, Chinese, and Thai cuisines, the Malaysian food served at the Banana Leaf focuses on fresh ingredients, killer spice & sauce combinations, and in-your-face flavours.
+From their first modest Kitsilano location, they have expanded to 5 Vancouver locations, including the West End and Robson Street, complete with stunning interiors.
+With elements of Indian, Chinese, and Thai cuisines, the Malaysian food served at the Banana Leaf focuses on fresh ingredients, killer spice & sauce combinations, and in-your-face flavors.
 Feeling fishy?
 Then dig into the Seafood Malay, with fish, scallops, clams, mussels, squid, and egg noodles in a creamy turmeric and lemongrass cream sauce.
 Feeling veggie?
-Try their famous 10 Veggies in !0 Spices bowl, which is pretty self-explanatory.
+Try their famous 10 Veggies in 10 Spices bowl, which is pretty fulfilling.
 Feeling spicy?
 Take a crack at their version of Kung Pow Chicken.
 Prepare to meet your new addiction.

 The Tacofino story is pretty well-known by now: from Tofino taco shack to food truck to one of Vancouver’s most popular restaurants.
 Luckily, success has not messed with the quality of food they serve.
 With two downtown locations – Gastown and Yaletown – you never have to travel far to get your fix of their famous tacos, burritos, and other West Coast-inspired Mexican dishes, including Queso Fundito and their 3-cheese Nachos.